-It reminds me of my 2 year old reciting Wacky Wednesday to me after we’d read it together a thousand and a half times.
-Picture a little smarty pants with dark hair and a squeaky voice flipping pages and getting to the 4th page and saying “I looked out the window and I said GHEE!”
+It brings me back to reading Whacky Wednesday.
+Back to a little smarty-pants with tons of dark hair and squeaky voice flipping pages, getting to the 4th page, and proudly saying “I looked out the window and I said GHEE!”

-Ghee is simply clarified unsalted butter.
-It’s taking browned butter one step further.
+Making ghee is simply taking browned butter one step further.
 You heat high-quality butter until the milk solids turn brown and the whole kitchen smells like buttery, nutty heaven.

-Well, a whole litany of reasons, really – in no particular order.
+Why use ghee instead of butter?
+There’s a whole list of reasons, really.
+Here’s some, in no particular order.

 - Ghee has a higher smoke point than butter, coconut oil, and olive oil!
 In fact, it’s got such a high smoke point it’s in the same category as some unhealthy oil options.
 Use ghee and kick the GMO corn, soy, canola etc oils to the curb!

-- Oh.
-Did I mention it tastes and smells AMAAAAZING!
+- Did I mention it tastes and smells AMAAAAZING!